 About the School

-Barts and The London School of Medicine and Dentistry is one of the oldest medical schools in the UK.
+The Faculty of Medicine and Dentistry is one of the oldest medical schools in the UK.

 We’re in an unrivalled position to offer you the very best student experience.
 You’ll be taught by experts who are passionately engaged with their subject, and our degrees have extremely high satisfaction rates – in the most recent National Student Survey, 92 per cent of our students were satisfied overall with the quality of their programme.